 Taylor, Professor of Medicine and Metabolism at Newcastle, has shown that the pancreas can be unblocked and cleaned up by going on a radical diet involving no more than 800 calories a day.

 600 calories come from liquid juice ‘shakes’ and 200 calories from green non-starchy vegetables.
 3 pints of water are consumed each day.

 Such a radical diet targets the visceral fat – the fat in and around organs.
 In the preliminary study, the researchers felt that the critical moment comes when the patient loses about one-sixth of their body weight!
 Normal insulin production then resumes.
 (NB.
 A ‘normal’ calorie intake is approximately 2500 calories for a male and 1800 for a female.)

 Substantial weight loss must be achieved AND self-discipline is required on the part of the patient so that the hard work is not undone in the future.

 Patients must talk to their GP before embarking on such a radical diet.

 Exercise is helpful, both to lose weight and build muscle which helps reduce plasma glucose.
-Other experts have suggested food compounds, herbs and supplements (a list can be found in the Starburst article on the right of the Diabetes home page).
+Other experts have suggested food compounds, herbs and supplements.

 See also – I reversed my Diabetes in 11 days – CLICK HERE